nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.
+   Alternatively, enter `java -jar expensebook-v1.4.jar` in Command Prompt after switching to the directory with the jar file.

 1. Saving window preferences